jortizta/implicit-none/_posts/defining_component.md

 ---
-title: "Defining a custom component"
+title: "Defining a custom Kubeflow component"
 date: 2024-06-13
 author: Jose L. Ortiz-Tarin
 ---
-# Defining a custom component

 In an ML pipeline, a component is a self-contained unit of code that performs a specific task.
 Components break down complex ML workflows into modular and manageable units.
 Each component typically performs one step in the workflow such as feature engineering, data preprocessing or model training.